skywarth/annals-of-disco/cinematography/tv-show.md

 - primal
 - Last Of Us*
 - fringe *
+- The Witcher *

 check

 - marco polo
 - mindhunter
 - LoTR: Rings of power
+- The Witcher: Blood Origin
 - person of interest
 - House of the dragon
 - dark